blackcan1122/Sonar/README.md

 ## About The Project

 ### <ins>SonarEngine</ins>:
+SonarEngine serves as the foundation for building game projects.
+It provides a highly modular, lightweight architecture with core components such as lifecycle management, resource handling, and event-driven systems.
+Below is a comprehensive breakdown:
 #### Core Components:
 * ##### GameInstance
 The GameInstance class acts as the central authority for the game, managing the window properties, resource manager, event dispatchers, and the main game loop.
 It is responsible for initializing the game and handling the asset registry.